-11. IANA Considerations
+10. IANA Considerations

-Three assignments are specified by this document:
+Three assignments are specified by this document.
+These are unchanged from [RFC5666]:

 - o A set of RPC "netids" for resolving RPC-over-RDMA services - o Optional service port assignments for Upper Layer Bindings - o An RPC program number assignment for the configuration protocol